Kustomer nabs $35M to take on Zendesk and Salesforce with its Slack-like approach to CRM

 In a market where we’re seeing a number of VCs continue to raise large funds and continue to look for smart places to invest that money, that Series C is also an example of how startups are raising money not when they need it, but when the offer comes along from the right people.

-“To be honest, we’ve been capital efficient,” said Birnbaum. “but around November, there was a tremendous amount of inbound interest after we exceeded our quarterly revenue goals by quite a large amount.
+“To be honest, we’ve been capital-efficient,” said Birnbaum.
+“But around November, there was a tremendous amount of inbound interest after we exceeded our quarterly revenue goals by quite a large amount.
 We decided to take this opportunity led by Battery Ventures because it’s probably one of the best partners we could have,” he said, referring the the company’s track record with enterprise software.

-With this round Battery partner Neeraj Agrawal is joining the board.
+With this round, Battery partner Neeraj Agrawal is joining the board.

 “We’ve been closely following Kustomer’s impressive growth and see a large opportunity for the company to become one of the top players in this market—owing mainly to its powerful platform, experienced team and ability to execute on its vision,” he said in a statement.
 “We’re excited to leverage Battery’s global network and company-scaling expertise to partner with Brad and the rest of the Kustomer team to help the company expand further into the enterprise market.”